solutioninnovation/interview-200/README.md

 # Requirements

 Using only HTML, CSS and JavaScript create an address book.
-Use the attached design mockup for layout.
+Use the attached design mockup for design and layout.
 Free to use any documentations available online.

 * As a User, I should be able to create a new address.
 * As a User, I should be able to delete an address.